beckynot/pss/README.md

 #pss
 pss website

-New to GitHub,caught in an HTML 4 time warp, attempting to site build without apps an iPad.
-It won't be pretty.
+New to GitHub and attempting to site build on an iPad with my grandmother's HTML.